cta-wave/mezzanine/README.md

 Output filenames have the following template: `<prefix>_<label>_<WxH>@<fps>_<duration-in-seconds>.mp4`
 For example: `croatia_O2_3840x2160@50_60.mp4`

-To generate a set of 30Hz [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) you can execute the following:
+To generate a set of [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) for 29.97/30/59.94/60Hz you can execute the following:

-`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos`
+`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos -rjf resolutions_30_60.json`

-This uses the default parameters, assumes the source file is in the `source` folder and generates the annotated mezzanine files in the `mezzanine` folder with the prefix `tos`.
+This assumes the source file is in the `source` folder and generates the annotated mezzanine files in the `mezzanine` folder with the prefix `tos`.

-Additional parameters can be provided:
+Parameters:
 - `-r <string_containing_JSON>` or `-rjf <path_to_JSON_file>` that provide JSON defining:
 	- The resolutions streams are generated in.
 	- The frame rate of each stream generated.
 	- The duration of each stream generated.
+	- The label to use for each combination of resolution+framerate+duration.
 	- The number of variants to create for each combination of resolution+framerate+duration.
-	- Whether to add a second audio track.
+	- Whether to add a second audio track to the streams created for a resolution+framerate+duration combination.
 - `-fl <char>` that defines the character to use for the label of first resolution in the list (e.g. 'A').
 - `--test 1` is a flag indicating a test run, which will parse the parameters and list the streams to generate, but won't actually generate the streams.